Gynecomastia in boys

 The condition can affect children in different ways.
 Common complaints are embarrassment about his chest that he doesn’t like to wear tight clothes or to undress in front of his peers, and especially that he doesn’t like to go swimming.
 Occasionally the breast tissue can be painful or can cause discharge from the nipples, which can worsen the embarrassment.
 Teasing is a common worry and psychosocial concerns can make it difficult for young men with gynecomastia to enjoy sports and to form relationships.

-What are the causes of Pediatric and Adolescent Gynecomastia?
+What are the causes of gynecomastia in boys?

 People of both sexes have some breast tissue and whether this develops into visible breasts depends on various factors, most importantly the action of hormones.
 Gynecomastia is the development of this breast tissue in males and is common.
 It is often seen in new born babies due to the mother’s hormones acting on the baby’s breast tissue but usually disappears in the first few weeks after birth.